-Western Digital Corporation (the "Company" or "Western Digital") is a leading developer, manufacturer and provider of data storage devices and solutions that address the needs of the information technology industry and the infrastructure that enables the storage of data.
+Western Digital Corporation (the "Company" or "Western Digital") is a leading developer, manufacturer, and provider of data storage devices and solutions that address the evolving needs of the information technology ("IT") industry and the infrastructure that enables the proliferation of data in virtually every industry.
 The Company also generates license and royalty revenue related to its intellectual property.